rsiyanwal/Machine-Learning-From-Scratch/Simple Linear Regression/Statistical Approach/README.md

 (in millions)

-This is an opportuinity to understand what are __Dependent Variable__ and __Independent variable__.
-Let's recall our problem, we want to know if there is any relationship between ammount spend on R&D and Profit of the company on annual basis.
-What are we inffering?
-We are thinking that if we increase the budget of R&D per annum then our annual profit may increase and if we decrease our R&D budget per annum then our annual profit will decrease.
-Here, __Annual Profit__ is a Dependent Variable because it depends on the value of budget of R&D. Whereas, __Amount Spent on R&D__ is an Independent variable because we are assuming that its value is not depending upon the value of any other variable.
+In order to understand the concepts of Dependent Variable and Independent Variable, let us consider our problem statement.
+We want to determine whether there is a relationship between the amount spent on R&D and the annual profit of a company.
+Our assumption is that increasing the budget for R&D per annum may lead to an increase in annual profit, and decreasing the budget may lead to a decrease in annual profit.
+Here, Annual Profit is the dependent variable as it depends on the value of the R&D budget.
+On the other hand, Amount Spent on R&D is the independent variable as its value is not influenced by any other variable.

-It doesn't mean that __Amount Spent on R&D__ is inherently an independent variable.
-If our problem statement was different and we wanted to know if our budget of R&D has incresed or decreased per year then __Amount Spent on R&D__ would have been dependent variable and __Year__ would have been an independent variable.
+It is important to note that the independence or dependence of a variable is not inherent, but depends on the specific problem being studied.
+For instance, if we wanted to determine whether the budget for R&D has increased or decreased per year, then Amount Spent on R&D would be the dependent variable and Year would be the independent variable.

-**_In Machine Learning, we can only have one Dependent Variable but we can have more than one Independent Variables._**

-Moving on, we have a gut feeling that there is a relation between the budget of R&D and the annual profit but where do we start investigating it?
-Maybe, we should start by plotting a graph, a scatter plot would be nice.
+In machine learning, we typically have one dependent variable and one or more independent variables.
+To investigate whether there is a relationship between the R&D budget and annual profit, we can start by plotting a scatter plot.

     # -- Importing the Libraries --
     import matplotlib.pyplot as plt